-Rainbow Foods come in all the colours of the rainbow.
+Rainbow Foods come in all the colors of the rainbow.
 They are good for you.
 Really, really healthy and easy to incorporate into your diet.
-You want to be nice to yourself this year, and that may include to be a bit healthier too, right?
+You want to be nice to yourself this year, and that may include being a bit healthier too, right?
 It is so easy to get sidetracked in your health efforts though.
-Society, jobs and stress levels tend to take over from those initial days of the year, when we are inspired by New Year’s resolutions.
+Society, jobs and stress levels tend to take over from those initial days of the year when we are inspired by New Year’s resolutions.
 Read on how to get yourself on track to a ‘New You‘.
 If this is the year you’ve decided to get into shape, and out of energy draining habits – well… Rainbow Foods is a great and easy start.

 Rainbow Foods: What Are They?

 The basic idea is that we need to think clean, natural foods.
 This means trying to avoid processed products that are man-made.
 If Mother Nature made the food, it is good for you.
 Your body can deal with natural, whereas processed foods confuse the metabolic system.

 The kicker is that natural, clean foods that vibrate with color boost you on every level.
 Body and mind get into a better place.
 As a rule of thumb start by looking at food in terms of color.
 Think: color is good, and white less so.
 Why is this?